PHOTO

 The U.S.–Iran war intensified sharply on Wednesday after a U.S. submarine sank an Iranian naval vessel off Sri Lanka, killing at least 80 people, and NATO air defenses shot down an Iranian ballistic missile that was headed towards Turkey.

-Dubai's main share index sank more than 4% as stocks retreated across the board, with top lender Emirates NBD and blue-chip developer Emaar Properties both losing 4.9%.
+Dubai's main share index traded 2.2% lower, with top lender Emirates NBD and blue-chip developer Emaar Properties both losing 4.9%.

-Saudi Arabia's benchmark stock index was up 1% in early trade, rising for a third straight session, with energy, IT and industrial stocks leading the gains.
+Saudi Arabia's benchmark stock index was up 1% in early trade, rising for a third straight session, with Al Rajhi Bank 1.7% higher.

-Oil major Saudi Aramco advanced 2.5%, and Al Moammar Information System surged 10% on a deal with AI firm HUMAIN to design and build a data center.
+Oil major Saudi Aramco was up 0.3% after rising more than 2%.
+Al Moammar Information System surged 10% to its daily maximum limit on a deal with AI firm HUMAIN to design and build a data centre.

 Oil prices surged more than 3%, extending a rally as the war raised fears of prolonged disruptions to vital Middle East oil and gas supplies.

-(Reporting by Ateeq Shariff, Md Manzer Hussain in Bengaluru; Editing by Rashmi Aich and Jan Harvey)
+(Reporting by Ateeq Shariff, Md Manzer Hussain in Bengaluru; Editing by Rashmi Aich, Jan Harvey and Louise Heavens)